 1 teaspoon celery seeds

-1/2 teaspoon kosher salt or more to taste
+1/4 teaspoon fine sea salt or more to taste

 1/4 teaspoon fresh ground black pepper or more to taste

 In a separate bowl, stir the mayonnaise, vinegar, mustard, celery seeds, salt, and pepper together.
-Taste for acidity and seasoning then adjust as desired.
+Taste for acidity and seasoning, then adjust as desired.
 If the dressing tastes too tart and you prefer a sweeter coleslaw, stir in the optional sugar.